JuanSeBestia/react-native-wifi-reborn/README.md

 ## API

-This work is in progress.
+_The api documentation is in progress._

 ### connectToProtectedSSID(SSID: string, password: string, isWep: boolean): Promise